Canterbury City Walls

-Near Burgate, there is another tower, now converted to use as a chapel.
+Near Burgate, there is another tower, now converted to use as the Zoar Chapel.
 At the south end of the car park near Burgate is a stretch of Roman wall incorporated into the medieval stonework.
 Look for herringbone pattern stonework and rounded boulders and flints.
 The outline of Roman Queningate (c.
-270-290 AD) can be seen blocked up near the current entry to the cathedral precinct.
+270-290 AD) can be seen near the current entry to the cathedral precinct.
 This gate was blocked up in 1492/3.

 Between Queningate and North Gate are four square towers, erected by Prior Chillenden between 1390 and 1396.

-The medieval walls form a rough oval about 3000 yards circumference.
+The medieval walls form a rough oval about 3,000 yards circumference.
 Note the use of keyhole gun ports at several locations along the wall.
-These are possibbly the work of Henry Yevele, the master mason responsible for much of Bell Harry Tower at Canterbury Cathedral.
+These are possibly the work of Henry Yevele, the master mason responsible for much of Bell Harry Tower at Canterbury Cathedral.

-There wre originally 21 mural towers set into the walls.
-Of these 16 remain.
+There were originally 21 mural towers set into the walls.
+Of these, 16 remain.

 The best surviving section of the Roman wall is set into the rear of the Church of St Mary, Northgate.
 Here the walls still stand to 16 feet and are capped with original crenellations.
 There is a very well preserved section of Roman walling on St Radigund's Street, near the site of North Gate.